CiscoISE/terraform-provider-ciscoise/docs/resources/active_directory.md

 subcategory: ""
 description: |-
   It manages create, read, update* and delete operations on ActiveDirectory.
-  This resource deletes an AD join point from Cisco ISE.This resource creates an AD join point in Cisco ISE.*This data source action loads domain groups configuration from Active Directory into Cisco ISE.
+  This resource deletes an AD join point from Cisco ISE.This resource creates an AD join point in Cisco ISE.*This resource action loads domain groups configuration from Active Directory into Cisco ISE.
 ---

 # ciscoise_active_directory (Resource)